ucsf-wynton/wynton-website-hpc/docs/howto/group-quota.md

 ## Adjust group disk quota of subgroups and membership of groups and subgroups

-Lab admins are able to adjust the quotas of subgroups and membership of groups and subgroups
+Delegated responsible parties are able to adjust the quotas of subgroups and memberships of groups and subgroups.

 Request the delegation of group ownership from [{{ site.cluster.email_support }}](mailto::{{ site.cluster.email_support }}).